A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Results

 In the top right panel, we show temperature profiles, normalised by $T_\mathrm{200}$ (see equation~(\ref{Eqn:T200})).
-We find an increase of central temperature as a function of cosmic time, shown by both the profiles themselves and the enhancement relative to the self-similar evolution ($E(z)^{-2/3}$, dashed line) in the bottom panel.
+We find an increase of central temperature as a function of cosmic time, shown by both the profiles themselves and tentatively by the enhancement relative to the self-similar evolution ($E(z)^{-2/3}$, dashed line) in the bottom panel.
 This fits well with our earlier discussion of the thermalisation of turbulent motions at low redshift contributing to a decrease in the hydrostatic mass bias, but AGN feedback will certainly contribute too, with more massive black holes generating powerful hot outflows at low redshifts.
-We note that the scatter is large in the halo centre at $z=0$, as gas temperatures in this region are particularly sensitive to the impacts of cooling, virialisation and feedback from the central galaxy, in the form of star formation and AGN-driven winds.
-IllustrisTNG haloes have higher median temperatures than in FABLE at both $z=0$ and $1$, particularly within $\sim0.2$\rtwo (though the central temperature of TNG300 at $z=1$ drops significantly within $\sim0.05$\rtwo).
-Again the difference in average cluster mass and the strength of AGN feedback may well contribute to the differences with X-COP and the Three Hundred, though it is also important to note that \citet{Ghirardini2019} and \citet{Li2020} use spectroscopic-like projected temperature profiles rather than the 3D ones used in this work.
+Again, we note that the scatter in profiles is large, particularly at $z=0$, both due to our limited sample size and because gas temperatures are particularly sensitive to the impacts of cooling, virialisation and feedback from the central galaxy.
+IllustrisTNG haloes have higher median temperatures than in \textsc{fable} at both $z=0$ and $1$, particularly within $\sim\!0.2$\rtwo\ (though the central temperature of TNG300 at $z=1$ drops significantly within $\sim\!0.05$\rtwo).
+Both simulations have higher temperatures than the observed sample.
+The difference in average cluster mass is partly to blame for this in \textsc{fable}, shown by the lower temperature at intermediate radii in the high-mass subsample.
+The strength of AGN feedback may also contribute to the differences with X-COP and \textsc{The Three Hundred}, though it is important to note that \citet{Ghirardini2019} and \citet{Li2020} use spectroscopic-like projected temperature profiles rather than the mass-weighted 3D ones used in this work.